Clinical Management of Pain (Online Learning) MSc, PgCert, PgDip, PgProfDev

 - training and education

-We would encourage you to apply for our programme if you are a healthcare graduate (including, but not limited to, medicine, nursing, physiotherapy, psychology, veterinary medicine, dentistry and occupational therapy) with clinical experience and the desire to provide better health outcomes for patients/clients with pain conditions.
+We would encourage you to apply for our programme if you are a healthcare graduate (for example medicine, nursing, physiotherapy, psychology, dentistry, osteopathy and occupational therapy) with at least three months of clinical experience working directly with patients with pain conditions.

-Our suite of programmes will be of particular interest to health care professionals who wish to take advantage of unparalleled networking opportunities and peer learning.
-In addition, there is a focus on effective digital communication skills and refinement of interpersonal and team working abilities.
+Our suite of programmes will be of particular interest to you if you want to take advantage of unparalleled networking opportunities and peer learning, as well as embrace digital learning technologies and further your team working abilities.

-While we are already aware that the University of Edinburgh is regularly listed in the top 25 universities in the world, and that we regularly receive nominations from our students in the annual Edinburgh University Students Association (EUSA) teaching awards (with nominations for Best Support Staff, Best Tutor and Best Course), it is always extremely satisfying to hear directly from our graduates about their experiences on the programme.
+While we are already aware that the University of Edinburgh is regularly listed as one of the top universities in the world, it is always extremely satisfying to hear directly from our graduates about their experiences on our programme.

-Below you will find some short videos from some of our recent graduates*:
+Below you will find short videos from some of our graduates:

 A UK 2:1 honours degree, or its international equivalent, in a healthcare related subject such as medicine, dentistry, nursing, psychology, occupational therapy, physiotherapy, pharmacology, osteopathy, chiropractic and other allied healthcare professions involved in the management of pain.